RocketChat/docs-old/guides/message-auditing/review-all-message-auditing-panelsearch-results.md

 ![](<../../.gitbook/assets/image (297).png>)

-* Scroll down to **E2E Encryption** on the left-side menu and diable it, as shown below:
+* Scroll down to **E2E Encryption** on the left-side menu and disable it, as shown below:

 ![](<../../.gitbook/assets/image (303) (2) (2) (2) (2) (2) (2) (2) (1) (1) (1).png>)